hugozap/volare-engine/volare_engine_layout/docs/LLM Transform Operations SPEC.md

 Generate clear, semantic IDs and choose the most appropriate element types and layout containers for the user's description.

  IMPORTANT NOTE! : This task is about generating the **transformations** which have a different format than the document definition languange as they contain "action" and the items are defined inside the "item" field.
 ALL jsonl elements should have an `action` and an `item` field!

 Example line for a a valid transformation:
 {"action":"add","item":{"id":"root","type":"vstack","children":["header","content"]}}

+NOTE ABOUT ADDITIONS:
+When creating "add" actions keep in mind that usually we have to update a reference to the new element in other element and we would have to create an "update" action too.
+Some elements are referenced in attributes like header_id (for a document element for example) while others are a member of the `children` vector (refer to spec).
+Please make sure to add update operations if needed.